University of Cincinnati women's basketball vs. Temple. January 3, 2015

 Jamelle Elliott, a former student-athlete and assistant coach at Connecticut, was named the University of Cincinnati's eighth head women's basketball coach on May 5, 2009.
-She enters her fifth campaign in 2013-14.
+She enters her sixth campaign in 2014-15.

 Elliott's second season at the helm of the Bearcats produced a 5-0 start, UC's first since the 2005-06 campaign.
 Elliott also presided over her first win over a Top 25 program when the Bearcats topped No. 20 Marquette on senior night in Fifth Third Arena.
 The 2010-11 season saw four freshman get significant minutes and two - Kayla Cook and Jeanise Randolph - earn BIG EAST all-Freshman honors.